-The complex structure of the course will challenge the student’s ability to accept very different approaches taken, across time and space, in the process of coming to terms with our own and, for that matter, with other people’s past.
-At the same time, the “transversal” views offered will show how many sciences and disciplines (from History to Economics, Physics, Chemistry, Biology, Communications, Education, etc.) and how many professions and technologies can actually contribute to “give a future to our Past”.
+The complex structure of the course will challenge the student’s ability to accept very different approaches taken, across time and space, to come to terms with our own and, for that matter, with other people’s past.
+At the same time, the “transversal” views offered will show how many sciences and disciplines and how many professions and technologies can actually contribute to “give a future to our Past”.

 In this context it’s worth to remind students that will be given for granted their knowledge of our University’s policy on matters regarding Academic Integrity (see: http://www.luc.academics/undergraduate/catalog/standards.html)

-(The readings referred to in the syllabus are available as partial abstracts on Blackboard in e-reserve .
+(The readings referred to in the syllabus are available, as partial abstracts, in SAKAI > Resources and, in hard copy, in our Library.
 See Bibliography below).

 Lesson 1 Archaeology as a discipline: a tentative definition.
 The Archaeology of the Classical World as a specific field.
 Myth and reality in the perception of Archaeology.
 The interaction man-environment: clues for the archaeologist.

 Lesson 2 The search for (and the production of) durable documents as the core-task of archaeological research.
 Methods, techniques and tools for Archaeology.
 Typical situations in archaeological fieldwork.
 (Abstract 1)